|A photo of my old school from about a year ago|

 state that I never knew Billy was holding anything, and that my account of events is exactly what transpired.
-I can see why things looked as they did to the two boys, but it's a perfect example of a situation not being what it seemed, despite appearances to the contrary.
+I can see why things looked as they did to the two boys, but it's a perfect example of a situation not being as it seemed, despite appearances to the contrary.
 So, let that be a lesson to you (and me).
 Sometimes, even when